 What Should I Buy?

 Having the same version of the text as the teacher and the rest of the class is a huge help for ‘singing from the same hymn sheet reasons’.
 We will be skipping around in the text a lot and precious minutes can be lost if a few people are struggling with different page numbering.
-We will be using this edition of A Taste of Honey and this edition of The L-Shaped Room.
+We would be using this (click on the word ‘this’ for link) edition of the novel

 Are there any other charges?